sujaysuresh-tech/Ai-Chatbot-Lumen-/README.md

 Lumen needs a Gemini API key to talk to the model.

-1. Grab a key from [Google AI Studio](https://aistudio.google.com/) 🔑
-2. Add it as an environment variable (locally in a `.env` file, or in your Vercel project settings for deployment):
+Add it as an environment variable (locally in a `.env` file, or in your Vercel project settings for deployment):

 ```bash
 GEMINI_API_KEY=your-api-key-here